terrycojones/daudin/README.md

 is used to try to compile the command.
 If a full command is found, it is given to [exec](https://docs.python.org/3/library/functions.html#exec) to execute.
-If a partial command (e.g., the beginning of a function definition or a dictionary or list etc.), a secondary prompt (`sys.ps2`) is printed.
+If a partial command (e.g., the beginning of a function definition or a dictionary or list etc.) is found, a secondary prompt (`sys.ps2`) is printed.
 If a command cannot be compiled or executed, execution is attempted via the shell (`/bin/sh`) using [subprocess](https://docs.python.org/3.7/library/subprocess.html).
 The current `sys.stdin` is provided to the shell on standard input.
-The output of the shell command, if any, is converted to a Python `list` of strings (though `pysh` initially prints this as a single string).
+The output of the shell command, if any, is converted to a Python `list` of strings (though `pysh` initially prints this as a single string for the user).
 The list of strings becomes the next `sys.stdin`.
 If the shell command produces no output, `sys.stdin` is set to `[]` for the next command (a value of `None` could be used instead, but it's more consistent to have all shell commands return a list of strings, even if empty).

 If a command returns a value (or if `None` is returned but the command prints something) that value becomes the new pipeline value.